wp-plugins/facebook-subscriber-widget/readme.txt

 Tags: Facebook, subscribe, social, widget, shortcode, fans Requires at least: 3.0
 Tested up to: 3.3
-Stable tag: 1.0
+Stable tag: 1.1

 This plugin lets you place a Facebook Subscribe Box on your WordPress blog as a widget.

 == Description ==

-To use the *Facebook Subscriber Widget* just drag it to a sidebar and enter your facebook profile url(you must have enabled subscriptions).
+To use the **Facebook Subscriber Widget** just drag it to a sidebar and enter your facebook profile url(you must have enabled subscriptions).
 You can also choose to show faces, faces will then be shown when using the standard button style.
 It is also possible to choose between the light and a dark color scheme.

 This plugin will definitely help you to increase your fan base and subscribers on facebook.
 Check out the screenshots.